speckdavid/symk/README.md

 ```console
 $ ./build.py
 ```
-## Generting A Single Optimal Solution
+## Generating A Single Optimal Solution
 We recommend to use the following configuration which uses bidirectional search.

 ```console